Generic selectors

 How Long Do They Live?

 Some owners have reported Cherry Barbs living up to eight years.
-This could be possible with the right care and attention and includes the correct habitat, water parameters, and tank mates.
+This is possible with the right care and attention and includes the correct habitat, water parameters, and tank mates.

 Temperament and Activity Level